-This work revisits earlier preoccupations with my relationship to our inherited environment - exploring two post-industrial landscapes that for centuries - and until fairly recently defined the work place and way of life for most local families.
+This two-part work revisits earlier preoccupations with my relationship to our inherited environment - exploring two post-industrial landscapes that for centuries - and until fairly recently defined the work place and way of life for most local families.

 For some time I have been walking a specific former tin mining area of South West Cornwall and a similar coal mining area in South East Scotland.
 Walking in all weathers as the miners would have done I have photographed the landscape throughout the year while initially meeting with local people and investigating mining museums, photographic, libraries, bookshops and online archives for information about the sites and for records of the people who made their living through mining.

 The project has developed in relation to place, time and land, framing the visual while researching both historic and current land management schemes - which continue to exploit resources for profit - and latterly the development of the mines as tourist and recreation locations and heritage sites where man made 'landscaping' and a return to 'nature' now define these environments.